 If you wish to apply for a non-immigrant visa from any of the US Consulate Posts in Canada, Mexico, or the adjacent islands, you must schedule an appointment.
-For more information on how to apply for a visa at a US Consulate in Canada or Mexico, see: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/nonimmigrants-present-visiting-canada-mexico.html.
+For more information on how to apply for a visa at a US Consulate in Canada or Mexico, click here.